What is Mastercard? A comprehensive guide to the global card network

 • North America and Europe: Mastercard is heavily used in the United States, Canada, the United Kingdom, and several countries in Europe.
 The network handles a wide variety of transaction types, from buying groceries to settling multimillion-dollar B2B contracts.

-• Asia Pacific: Mastercard is a popular choice for payments in Australia, Japan, and Singapore.
-In China and India, both of which have strong domestic payment networks, Mastercard often gets used for international transactions.
+• Asia-Pacific: Mastercard is a popular choice for payments in Australia, Japan, and Singapore.
+In China and India, both of which have strong domestic payment networks, Mastercard often is used for international transactions.

 • Middle East and Africa: Mastercard is growing in popularity in places such as the United Arab Emirates and South Africa.
 The network is also expanding into less mature financial markets in sub-Saharan Africa.